elissasimons/homework_04/README.md

 # Homework 4 - Coding Quiz

 This is my quiz with questions about JavaScript!
+I had a really tough time with this one.
+I figured out the basic structure of the quiz, but could not for the life of me figure out how to implement a timer or scorecard.
+I tried a few things that didn't work and honestly just ran out of time.
+I would like to revisit this later on.

 ## Ackowledgements: